Swarthe/pass-rs/README.md

 text.

 document that we can configure with `config.rs`

+document where the data is stored by default
+- XDG data directory
+- backups in [XDG data]/backup

 The focus of this program (and what mainly distinguishes from other similar ones) is on maximum possible security and strict safety, with usability and